 LibreOffice is an office productivity suite that is similar to Microsoft Office Suite.
-It has word processor program called Writer, spreadsheet known as Calc, and presentation as Impress.
+It has a word processor program called Writer, spreadsheet known as Calc, and presentation as Impress.
 Other than these programs it also has a Draw, Base, and a Math program.
 LibreOffice can be installed on almost all platforms: Windows, OS X, Linux and certain UNIX OS.

 LibreOffice 6 is the newest version released in 2018 with many new features and refinement.
-I’ll be covering on them a bit later.
+I’ll be covering them a bit later.
 One can download and install LibreOffice 6 from their official website libreoffice.org.

 However, upgrading distribution specific LibreOffice release to version 6 is not possible.
 We’ll have to stick to the old version (probably version 5.2 to 5.4) until the developers decide to work on its stable release cycle sometime later.

 Brief Overview Of What’s New In LibreOffice 6